gustavkrist/notes/docs/Algorithms & Data Structures/Exercises/Exercise 12.md

 ![Counterexample](assets/Exercise%2012_2022-04-27-22-25-28.png){ width="50%" }

+However if the graph is already a tree, it will have a unique MST despite identical edge weights.

 ## 4.3.14 { style="color:gold" }

 Given an MST for an edge-weighted graph G, suppose that an edge in G that does not disconnect G is deleted.
 Describe how to find an MST of the new graph in time proportional to E.

+DFS or BFS to find a connected components in the MST.
+Go through all edges in the graph and find the minimum edge that connects the two parts of the MST.

 ## Exam 190820 4.A { style="color:gold" }